PedroAcevedo/Scrappy-back/README.md

 # Scrappy-back
 BackEnd of the scrappy web pages.
-To control the database and the scapper
+To control the database and the scapper (NodeJs-MongoDB)